Hopac/Hopac/Docs/Inverting.md

   upcast ofEnum (xs.GetEnumerator ())
 ```

-Another way is to represent the tail of a stream using a write once variable aka
+Another way is to represent the tail of a choice stream using a write once
-an
+variable aka an
 `IVar<_>`[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:type%20Hopac.IVar)
 and have the producer
 `fill`[*](http://vesakarvonen.github.io/Hopac/Hopac.html#def:val%20Hopac.IVar.fill)
 that write once variable with a new stream node (containing a new write once
 variable).
 This way one can convert ordinary imperative event sources to choice
 streams.
 For example, the following scoped `subscribingTo` function subscribes
-to an `IObservable<_>` and calls a job constructor with the resulting stream:
+to an `IObservable<_>` and calls a job constructor with the resulting choice
+stream:

 ```fsharp
 let subscribingTo (xs: IObservable<'x>) (xs2yJ: Streams<'x> -> #Job<'y>) = job {